danneu/kog/README.md

 ## Multipart File Uploads (Middleware)

-(Check out the following HTML Templating section for an example.)

 To handle file uploads, use the `com.danneu.kog.batteries.multipart` middleware.

 This middleware parses file uploads out of `"multipart/form-data"` requests